diasks2/pragmatic_segmenter/README.md

 * Fix bug in splitting new sentence after single quotes

 **Version 0.2.0**
-* Add Dutch Golden rules and abbreviations
+* Add Dutch Golden Rules and abbreviations
 * Update README with additional tools
 * Update segmentation test scores in README with results of new Golden Rule tests
 * Add Polish abbreviations